 - 19. Re-check the tensioner plunger location against the tensioner blade. - 20.
-Remove T3880601 Camshaft Timing Pin.

-- · Camshaft Cover Installation - Crankshaft Cover Installation
+Remove T3880601 Crankshaft Timing Pin. - Refit the camshaft cover (see Camshaft Cover Installation). - Refit the crankshaft cover (see Crankshaft Cover Installation).

 Camshafts - Removal

 Before starting work, ensure the motorcycle is stabilised and adequately supported.
 This will help prevent it from falling and causing injury to the operator or damage to the motorcycle.